 "Google Books" has a different preview and different reviews.
 It is still

-available as of May 2016.
+available as of Nov 2020.
 Here is the old link to Google Books.

 This book is not primarily intended to be a textbook.
 There are no problems to do at the end of each chapter.
 Its intention is simply to demystify the

-inside of that box.
+subject of computers for anyone who has ever wondered what’s going on inside of that box.
 Of course, it also makes a perfect introduction to

 computers for a young person who will ultimately go on to get a PhD in Computer Science.
-But it should be easily understandable by housewives, senior
+But it should be easily understandable by housewives,

 education.
 It only requires that you can read the language, you can turn a light bulb on and off, and you can do very simple addition on the order of

 This book presents the complete essentials that make up a computer.
 It presents every piece and part, in the proper order so that each one will make

 sense, and can be understood.
 Every part is explained fully, and every new word is defined thoroughly when it is first used.
 Any attempt to simplify the

 subject further would leave gaps in the big picture where someone would still have to guess how the parts work together, and you just wouldn’t ever

 have that “Aha, I get it!” moment that I think you’ll soon have.

 This book is not a ‘dumbed-down’ version of some college textbook.
 It is a complete explanation of the basic principles of computers.
 It is a technical

 book, but so is a cookbook and so is a driver’s education handbook.
 This book just starts at the beginning and defines every item needed to

-someone already knows about computers, this will fill in any missing pieces and put them all together into
+understand the machine.
+No matter what someone already knows about computers, this will fill in any missing pieces and put them all together into

 something that makes sense.